ritza-co/bryntum-grid-django-starter/README.md

 # Bryntum Grid with Django Starter

 This repository contains the starter code for building a Bryntum Grid using Django.
 The code for the completed app is in the `completed-app` branch.
-To run this app, clone the repo and switch to `completed-app` before following the steps below.
+To run this app, clone the repo and switch to the `completed-app` branch before following the steps below.

 ## Setup